Huegoxaga/notes/algorithm/practice.md

   - `Trie()` Initializes the trie object.
   - `void insert(String word)` Inserts the string word into the trie.
   - `boolean search(String word)` Returns true if the string word is in the trie (i.e., was inserted before), and false otherwise.
-  - `boolean startsWith(String prefix)` Returns true if there is a previously inserted string word that has the prefix prefix, and false otherwise.
+  - `boolean startsWith(String prefix)` Returns true if there is a previously inserted string word that has the prefix `prefix`, and false otherwise.
 - Solution
   - Nested dictionary
   ```py